Levonorgestrel/ ethinyl estradiol

-Smoking cigarettes while using levonorgestrel/ethinyl estradiol increases your chance of having serious heart problems.
+Smoking cigarettes while using levonorgestrel/ethinyl estradiol increases your chance of having heart problems.
 Do not smoke while using levonorgestrel/ethinyl estradiol.
 The risk of heart problems increases with age and with frequent smoking.
-Women older than 35 years of age and women who smoke 15 or more cigarettes per day are at a greater risk for heart problems.
+Women older than 35 years old and women who smoke 15 or more cigarettes per day are at a greater risk for heart problems.

 Levonorgestrel/ ethinyl estradiol is used for:

 Preventing pregnancy.
 It may be used for other conditions as determined by your doctor.

 Levonorgestrel/ethinyl estradiol is a combination birth control pill.
 It works by preventing ovulation, altering the cervical mucus, and changing the lining of the uterus.

 - you are allergic to any ingredient in levonorgestrel/ethinyl estradiol

 - you are pregnant or think you may be pregnant

 - you have a history of blood clotting problems, severe blood clots (eg, in the lungs, legs, eyes), certain blood vessel problems (eg, bleeding in the brain, heart attack, stroke), or breast cancer

 - you are at risk for developing severe blood clots or have certain heart problems (eg, certain heart valve problems, certain types of irregular heartbeat)